Please enable JavaScript to view this site.

 Time tolerance

-Time interval for selecting points for local surface extraction.
-This is only active if Distance is set to Roughness.
+Time interval for selecting points for surface extraction.
+Can be applied to avoid fitting surface to points from different passes during data collection.
+This is active only if Distance is set to Roughness.